veds12/erc_handbook/content/en/docs/Computer Science/_index.md

 ---
-title: "Control and Automation"
+title: "Computer Science"
-linkTitle: "Control and Automation"
+linkTitle: "Computer Science"
-weight: 3
+weight: 1
 description: >
   What does your user need to know to try your project?
 ---